relationships-and-communication

 Encouraging others to take initiative can redistribute power more equitably.
 This can involve:

-- Providing opportunities for professional development.
+- Providing opportunities for professional development, such as sponsoring employees for leadership training.

 Practicing Emotional Intelligence